-There has been a lot of money printing under the Biden administration, to pay for the fight against the pandemic and infrastructure projects.
+There has been a lot of money printing under the Biden administration to pay for the fight against the pandemic and infrastructure projects.
 Since this money printing cannot go on forever, now might not be a good time to propose universal health care.
 It might lead to too much political backlash.

-Why Did Universal Health Care Start in Europe but not America?
+Why Did Universal Health Care Start in Europe but Not America?

-American Health Care is Already Expensive
+American Health Care Is Already Expensive

 The United States spends more money on health care than most other countries.
 In 2018, the government spent $11,000 on healthcare per person – the highest in the world.

-Other Countries’ Health Care Systems are Imperfect
+Other Countries’ Health Care Systems Are Imperfect

-What are the Consequences of not Having Universal Health Care?
+What Are the Consequences of Not Having Universal Health Care?

-Many people never recover from their medical bills in America.
+It’s not unusual for patients to be financially devastated by their medical bills in America.
 This is very different from other developed countries, where the government covers most or all other medical expenses.

 How Can American Health Care Be Reformed?

-American health care is very inefficient, with a lot of the money being spent on a needlessly complex bureaucracy.
+American health care is inefficient, with a lot of the money being spent on a needlessly complex bureaucracy.
 Far too much of the total cost is spent on administration.
 The costs of many procedures are also far higher in the United States than in many other countries.

-The United States would be better off if it created a health care system similar to that of France or some other country where universal health care works properly.
+The United States would be better off if it created a health care system similar to that of France or some other country where universal health coverage works properly.
 Most countries that offer universal health care do not have nearly as many problems with their health care coverage as the US does.

-Many people make a massive amount of money from the flawed American health care system, which makes it difficult to reform.
+Numerous interests make a massive amount of money from the flawed American health care system, which makes it difficult to reform.
 A strong, determined government would have to pass a large health care reform bill despite how many people would oppose it.